 More than a page-turner

 Castles has written a beautiful book.
 Her flowing narrative, well-crafted characters, and underlying dark suspense had me hooked until the last page.
 Castles' stated aim in writing Bluebottle was to explore the childhood memories that shape us as adults:

 "That what we did then, what happened to us, wasn’t practice but defining, enduringly significant."

 Some books are page-turners — I found Bluebottle to be more than that.
-I would beat my alarm each morning and reach for the book for the joy of chapter before getting up to start the day.
+I'd beat my alarm each morning and reach for the book for the joy of a chapter before getting up to start the day.
 And I highly recommend reading it.

 © 2018 Robert Fairhead

 This book review was originally published by Writing NSW in August 2018.

 Robert is a writer and editor at Tall And True and blogs on his eponymous website, RobertFairhead.com.
 He also writes and narrates episodes for the Tall And True Short Reads storytelling podcast, featuring his short stories, blog posts and other writing from Tall And True.

 Robert's book reviews and other writing have appeared in print and online media.
 In 2020, he published his début collection of short stories, Both Sides of the Story.
 In 2021, Robert published his first twelve short stories for the Furious Fiction writing competition, Twelve Furious Months, and in 2022, his second collection of Furious Fictions, Twelve More Furious Months.
 And in 2023, he published an anthology of his microfiction, Tall And True Microfiction.